entando/entando-docs/vuepress/docs/next/docs/curate/bundle-component-details.md

           defaultWidget:
             code: my-widget # The widget code to apply when using the button "apply default widgets" in the page configuration UI

-        # A simplified way to define a Frame
+        # A simplified way to define frames
         - pos: 1
           description: Breadcrumb
           sketch: { x1: 0, y1: 0, x2: 11, y2: 1 }